 There is just something lavish and lucrative about a cosy summerhouse located in a garden.
-Even if it’s just an ordinary, traditionally built little structure that’s not too big, having access to a summerhouse immediately tells everyone that you have extra space to boast about.
+Even if it’s just an ordinary, traditionally built little structure that’s not too big, having access to a small summerhouse immediately tells everyone that you have extra space to boast about.
 And not to mention what it can mean for your house’s resale value.

 When properly designed, a summerhouse is a great place for several activities like painting, crafting, working, exercising, etc. On the other hand it can also be the ideal spot for some alone time (like reading a book with a glass of wine) or socialising with friends.
 Your summerhouse, your rules!